Natural Jewels of Costa Rica

 Travel through some of the most ecologically rich rain forest on earth at Braulio Carillo National Park on our way to Limón, where we board our boat for Tortuguero, considered by many the best place to view wildlife in Costa Rica.
 Our private boat cruises along canals that wind through the dense jungle, where we may see spider, howler and white-faced capuchin monkeys, tree sloths, caimans, and a spectrum of colorful birds.
 Here in the tropics, steady sunlight, constant rain and warm temperatures create an intense incubator for a profusion of species.

-After breakfast in the shadow of the volcano, we return to San José, stopping en route for a farewell lunch.
-Our final destination, Xandari Plantation Resort & Spa is situated on a coffee plantation overlooking the broad Central Valley.
+Returning to San José, we stop en route for a farewell lunch.
+Our afternoon destination, Xandari Plantation Resort & Spa, is situated on a coffee plantation overlooking the broad Central Valley.
 Xandari offers spa treatments, swimming pools, tropical fruit orchards and trails leading to waterfalls, which you will have time to enjoy at your leisure.

 Our Costa Rica adventure tour comes to an end as we transfer to the airport this morning for flights home.